bless643/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that copies all the HTML files
+A script that moves files beginning with an upper case letter